hebrides/intern-training/README.md

 ### Part 5.
 Tech Stacks

 You should know what a "technology stack" means.
 A client-server app's tech stack refers to the set of commercial and free tools used to build, deploy, and host the app.
 Junior developers often [struggle](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.ahu2qlv13) to decide what tech stack tools to use to start out.
 You'll find it's best to learn tools suited to complete _one critical part of the project at a time, in order from simple to complex_ (e.g., web client, server app, database, 3rd party API integrations, CI/CD pipelines / staging, QA / testing).
 You will avoid becoming paralyzed by choice when you understand that web application development can be as complex as you decide it has to be.
 You can make a web app with a few lines of PHP.
-You can also build out a complex automated deployment system with 1000s of lines of code, using multiple languages and a diverse array of supporting software tools, that works like a factory to update and release your app.
+You can also build out a complex automated deployment system with thousands of lines of code, using multiple languages and a diverse array of supporting software tools, that works like a factory to update and release your app.

 Tech stack advice: Learn a stack that has [deep roots and support from a big vendor](https://docs.microsoft.com/en-us/visualstudio/ide/quickstart-aspnet-core) as a safe bet, then engage with [newer](https://deno.com/deploy) [tools](https://svelte.dev) and [stacks](https://nextjs.org) from [open source](https://geekflare.com/self-hosted-s3/) communities, [academia](https://www.freebsd.org/), and [emerging](https://ipfs.io) tech providers, to broaden your skills.